 This helps explain his interest in Africa, which was initially sparked following trips to Egypt, Kenya and Mauritius as a teenager.
 The variety of wildlife and their incredible natural habitats, alongside the fascinating history and diverse cultures of Africa, has continued to draw him back; most notably in 2010 when he travelled overland across eight countries from Nairobi to Cape Town.

 Before joining Audley Iain worked as a lawyer in the City of London.
-Having previously considered a career in travel he decided it was time to focus on his passions for travel and wildlife and now specialises in two of his favourite countries: Namibia and Zimbabwe.
+Having previously considered a career in travel he decided it was time to focus on his passions for travel and wildlife and now specialises in three of his favourite countries: Namibia, Botswana and Zimbabwe. .

 I had seen rhino from vehicles elsewhere in Africa and read about tracking rhino on foot in Damaraland prior to visiting.